 Ángel and his daughter, Karla, waited anxiously.

-At an Operation Smile medical mission in Puebla, Mexico, screening day had already been long and exhausting before a medical volunteer would announce which patients had been put on the surgical schedule.
+At an Operation Smile surgical program in Puebla, Mexico, screening day had already been long and exhausting before a medical volunteer would announce which patients had been put on the surgical schedule.

 Questions were asked about Karla’s history with her cleft lip and palate, photos were taken for health records and medical volunteers conducted a comprehensive health evaluation to determine if she was healthy enough for safe surgery.

 But for Karla and her father, their anticipation would soon become elation.